-Bank loans of the Group currently bear a weighted average variable interest rate for the year before hedges of 1.75% (2016: 1.88%).
+Bank loans of the Group currently bear a weighted average variable interest rate for the year before hedges of 1.83% (2017: 1.75%).
 It is the Group's policy to protect part of the loans from exposure to increasing interest rates.
 Accordingly, the Group has entered into interest rate swap contracts under which it is obliged to receive interest at variable rates and to pay interest at fixed rates.

-Swaps currently cover approximately 82.4% (2016: 74%) of the variable bank loan principal outstanding and are timed to expire as each loan repayment falls due.
-During the year fixed interest rate swaps range between 2.83% and 3.11% (2016: 2.83% and 3.11%) and the variable rates are between 1.67% and 1.87% (2016: 1.85% and 2.02%).
+Swaps currently cover approximately 83.7% (2017: 82.4%) of the variable debt principal outstanding and are timed to expire as each loan repayment falls due.
+During the year fixed interest rate swaps range between 2.83% and 3.11% (2017: 2.83% and 3.11%) and the variable rates are between 1.59% and 1.90% (2017: 1.67% and 1.87%).

 The contracts require settlement of net interest receivable or payable monthly.
 The settlement dates coincide with the dates on which interest is payable on the underlying debt.
 The notional principal amounts and periods of expiry of the interest rate swap contracts were as follows: